pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 kubeconfig entry generated for <cluster-name>.
 ```

-5. View the nodes in your GKE cluster, including cluster names and status.
+5. To view the nodes in your GKE cluster, including cluster names and status, enter:

 ```yaml
 $ kubectl get nodes